 Target Standard introduces several terms and concepts that are different than those used in Target Classic.
-These terms are shared across the Adobe Marketing Cloud, so your marketing teams can easily work together.
+These terms are shared across the Adobe Experience Cloud, so your marketing teams can easily work together.

 This video explains the terminology changes between Target Classic and Target Standard/Premium.